dovetail-genomics/capture/docs/source/library_qc.rst

    total_region   19337280    7835787504  405.22   0     8129

-In this example (NSC rep1) the mean coverage over targeted regions is 405.22, while non-targeted regions have a mean coverage depth of only 12.64.
-Overall the coverae depth is 32 time higher at targeted regions vs non targeted regions: :math:`405.22/12.64 = 32`.
+In this example (NSC rep1), the mean coverage over targeted regions is 405.22, while non-targeted regions have a mean coverage depth of only 12.64.
+Overall, the coverage depth is 32 times higher at targeted regions vs non-targeted regions: :math:`405.22/12.64 = 32`.
 The fold difference between the mean coverage depth of targeted regions and non-targeted regions is typically around 30, just as seen in this example.

-The bed files with mean coverage values at on-target regions (e.g. NSC_rep1_probes.regions.bed.gz and NSC_rep2_probes.regions.bed.gz) will be used to assess :ref:`replica reproducibility <RR>`
+The bed files with mean coverage values at on-target regions (e.g. NSC_rep1_probes.regions.bed.gz and NSC_rep2_probes.regions.bed.gz) will be used to assess :ref:`replica reproducibility <RR>`.

-|clock| Running the QC steps can be completed in less than 2 hours on an Ubuntu 18.04 machine with 16 CPUs, 1TB storage and 64GiB memory.
+|clock| Running the QC steps can be completed in less than 2 hours on an Ubuntu 18.04 machine with 16 CPUs, 1TB storage and 64GB memory.

 .. |clock| image:: /images/clock.jpg